Gregg Wallace: Personal life

-Wallace met Anne-Marie Sterpini, 21 years his junior, on Twitter in 2013 and they married in August 2016.
-Masterchef co-host John Torode served as best man at the wedding at Hever Castle, Kent.
-Sterpini gave birth to their first child, Sid, in May 2019.
+Wallace met Anne-Marie Sterpini, 21 years his junior, also on Twitter, in 2013 and they married on 6 August 2016 at Hever Castle in Hever, Kent.
+Masterchef co-host John Torode served as best man at the wedding.
+Sterpini gave birth to their first child, a son in 2019.
+They live in Biddenden, Kent.
 Wallace publicly expressed his fears of being an "old parent" but said that he was considering having more children.
+Wallace's son was diagnosed with autism in 2022.
+In February 2024, Wallace told the Telegraph that having another child "isn't something that I would have chosen at my age," but that he did it to please his wife.